-He’s buried in Bennington, but he lived in a little stone house in Shaftsbury, the next town over.
-You can walk through the house in five minutes or so, but there’s also a beautiful nature trail that starts behind the barn and heads out to Lake Paran in North Bennington.
+Mr. Frost is buried in Bennington, but he lived in a little stone house in Shaftsbury, the next town over.
+You can walk through his house in five minutes or so, but there’s also a beautiful nature trail that starts behind the barn and heads out to Lake Paran in North Bennington.
 The trail is 2 miles, one way.

 Lake Shaftsbury State Park

-Another gem, this one is 10 miles outside of Bennington, in the Green Mountains.
-If you’re camping, Woodford State Park is where you want to do it.
-The lake is cold, even in summer, but it’s such a paradise!
+Another gem of a place, this one is 10 miles outside of Bennington, in the Green Mountains east of town.
+If you’re itching to go camping, Woodford State Park is where you want to do it.
+The lake at Woodford State Park is cold, even in summer, but it’s such a paradise!
 In my opinion, this is one of the most beautiful places in Vermont.

 The famous long-distance trail runs across route 9 between Bennington and Woodford.
 There’s a parking area right off the road.
-The trail runs north and south, but we prefer hiking south to Harmon Hill, for the beautiful views of the town.
+The trail runs north and south, but we prefer hiking south to Harmon Hill, for the beautiful views of Bennington.

-As usual, I focused almost entirely on outdoor excursions, but there are also cool museums, lots of shopping, and good restaurants.
+As usual, this post focuses almost entirely on outdoor excursions, but there are also cool museums, lots of shopping, and good restaurants in Bennington.
 If you really do come to Vermont for a visit, feel free to contact me.
 I’d love to show you around!